 Excessive internal bleeding can cause swelling leading to numbness and unbearable pain.

 It is necessary for Haemophiliacs to avoid excessive bleeding by taking preventive measures.
-Few of them are:
+A few of them are:

 There are certain drugs that can aggravate bleeding such as ibuprofen and aspirin.
 Consult your doctor to know the medications that you should avoid.